oxypteros/alpha-docs/shortcodes/recommended.en.md

 Displays a list of recommended posts as card links with the **title**, series, category, and a pseudo-dynamic **New** badge.

 ### Usage
-- Add `recommend = true` in the frontmatter of the content you want to highlight.
+- Add `recommend = true` in the frontmatter of the content you want to highlight (to preview restart the `hugo server`).
 - Use this shortcode on the **homepage** and/or **section pages** (i.e. `_index.md`).
 - Posts published within **7 days from the latest site build** will show a **New** badge..